kaliop-uk/kueueingbundle/readme.md

 ## Events available:

-* Kaliop\QueueingBundle\Events\EventsList::MESSAGE_RECEIVED emitted when a message is gotten from the queue, before it is consumed
+* Kaliop\QueueingBundle\Event\EventsList::MESSAGE_RECEIVED emitted when a message is gotten from the queue, before it is consumed

-* Kaliop\QueueingBundle\Events\EventsList::PROCESS_STARTED emitted when the watchdog starts a process
+* Kaliop\QueueingBundle\Event\EventsList::PROCESS_STARTED emitted when the watchdog starts a process

-* Kaliop\QueueingBundle\Events\EventsList::PROCESS_STOPPED emitted when the watchdog stops a process
+* Kaliop\QueueingBundle\Event\EventsList::PROCESS_STOPPED emitted when the watchdog stops a process

 Note : these events are not dispatched by Symfony2's event dispatcher as such you cannot register listeners with the ``kernel.event_listener`` tag, or the ``@DI\Observe`` annotation.
 See the examples in services.yml on how to use them.